rcos/rcos-handbook/docs/project_management/new_projects.md

 ## Writing a Proposal

 After you form a team, you will have to write a proposal for your project for the current semester.
 See the [rubric](grading/documentation?id=proposal) for more details on proposals.

-Once you have a proposal, if you are contributing at RPI, fill out the RPI-specific paperwork with your proposal so you can get credit, pay, or experience for your project.
+Make sure it meets the requirements specified, as mentors/coordinators will be reviewing these and giving feedback before contributing starts.

 ## Setup